Chapter of the National Honor Society at Bishop Montgomery High School

 How do I apply to become a member?

 • First, check to see if you meet the GPA requirement.
 If you do, then see if you also demonstrate service, leadership, and character.
 Then, listen for announcements and check the BMHS website for more information.
-Make sure you turn in your application on time early JANUARY.
+Make sure you turn in your application on time in JANUARY.
 Please see the "Important Dates and Information" page for specific dates and the "Candidate Form" page for the application.

 What happens after I apply?